Feb 21 • 35M

 SHOW NOTES

-• If you’d like to listen to other interviews related to this episode, check out Shane’s interview with John Dickson, author of Is Jesus History?, as well as his conversation with Daniel Boyarin, author of The Jewish Gospels.
-If you’d like to hear the full discussion related to Josephus, here is the complete interview with Paul Maier.
+• If you’d like to listen to other interviews related to this episode, check out Shane’s interview with John Dickson (author of A Doubter’s Guide to Jesus), as well as his conversation with Daniel Boyarin (author of The Jewish Gospels).
+If you’d like to hear the full discussion related to Josephus, here’s a link to the complete interview with Paul Maier.

 The clips featuring Simcha Jacobovici originally appeared on this episode of The Naked Archaeologist.